zkorum/.github/profile/README.md

 #### Note on other ID documents

-The 1st focus is on proving unique personhood - and eventually nationality.
+The 1st focus is on proving unique personhood - and then age and nationality.

 However, we could imagine a zkKYC process that prove other information about the users:
 - having a license to buy weapons